Marine equipment and solutions for methanol as fuel

 The Alfa Laval Aalborg Micro exhaust gas marine boiler supports energy efficiency in multiple ways.
 Connected to a fired boiler, it supplies steam to a shared steam drum, reducing the need to use the burner.
 Used with the E-PowerPack and a plate heat exchanger, it delivers waterborne heat energy at a temperature that maximizes power output.

-Alfa Laval Test & Training Centre
+Innovating at the Alfa Laval Test & Training Centre

 Alfa Laval to deliver the world’s first methanol-fired steam marine boiler solutions, enhancing fuel flexibility with methanol